EpiPandit/MPM_200/Session 8/GitHub_Assignment.md

 - Added timeline plot of monthly admissions.

 - Push the changes to your remote GitHub repository.

+- Once you are done with this step, reach out to the instructor for updates on the code.

 ## Part 6: Syncing Updates from the Instructor